-Please refer to page 11 for TechSeal's standard material offering of our most commonly used compounds.
-Please contact the TechSeal Division if you have a requirement for a material other than those listed.
-TechSeal offers a broad range of materials for many different markets.
-Many TechSeal compounds meet or exceed specialty grade standards set by the UL, ASTM, Military, FDA, USP Class VI, NSF and other agencies.
+For the TechSeal Division's standard material offering of our most commonly used compounds, refer to page 19 or contact us for a material other than those listed.
+TechSeal Division offers broad range of materials for many different markets.
+Many of our compounds are formulated to meet or exceed specialty grade standards set by the UL, ASTM, Military, FDA, USP Class VI, NSF, and other agencies.

-TechSeal ParFab - Product Types
+ParFab Product Types